cosinusoidally/ChakraCore-experiments/build-chakracore/README.md

 This builds a protable Linux ChakraCore binary.
 It should work on pretty much every x86_64 Linux distro.

+I tested this on an Ubuntu 14.04 x86_64 system.
+This script builds this release: https://github.com/Microsoft/ChakraCore/releases/tag/v1.7.0

 It builds inside a CentOS6 proot (which is like a chroot, but proot allows you do do this without needing root)

 You need talloc in order to build